Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

   </div>
 </div>

-### Visualzing the strategy for loading
+### Visualizing the strategy for loading

 Let me try to show you what I mean by changing how the story items are loaded.
-The following diagram shows how we start from the `update` function to trigger a command and eventually we end up with a single message `LoadedStoryItems` which is then dispached back to the program and processed again by the `update` function before rerendering the user interface.
+The following diagram shows how we start from the `update` function to trigger a command and eventually we end up with a single message `LoadedStoryItems` which is then dispatched back to the program and processed again by the `update` function before rerendering the user interface.
 This is what we have been doing in parts 1 and 2 using `Async.Parallel` to aggregate the asynchronous operations before constructing a *single* message out of the results:

 <div style="width:100%; margin-top: 50px; margin-bottom: 50px; ">
   <div style="margin: 0 auto; width:100%;">